Destination Moon (film): Matte paintings by Bonestell

 Destination Moon uses matte paintings by noted astronomical artist Chesley Bonestell.
 These were used for the departure of the Luna from Earth; its approach to the Moon; the spaceship's landing on the lunar surface; and a panorama of the lunar landscape.
+Bonestell's depiction of the lunar landscape for the film featured sharp and craggy mountain peaks and crater walls.
+However, photographs of the Moon from orbiting lunar satellites in the 1960s and from later human exploration revealed a less dramatic, more rounded and worn-down topography, eroded by millions of years of micrometeorite impacts.
 An oft-noted criticism of the film is the fact that the lunar surface is crisscrossed with gaping cracks.
 Mudcracks would imply that the surface was once mud, which requires water, and the Moon does not have water.
 Bonestell, who painted the large backdrop that mimicked lunar crags and mountains, was unhappy with the cracks, which were designed by art director Ernst Fegté.
 “That was a mistake”, he insisted to Gail Morgan Hickman, author of The Films of George Pal.
 But Pal explained to Hickman, “Chesley was right, of course ... but we were shooting on a small sound stage because of our limited budget.
 We had to make the set look bigger.
 Chesley designed a beautiful backdrop, but it needed something to give it depth.
 That’s why we made the cracks.
 The cracks in the foreground were big and those in the distance were small, so it gave a real feeling of perspective.
 For some scenes we even used midgets in small spacesuits to add to the feeling of depth.”

+Luna rocket design

+Heinlein and Bonestell worked out the design for a single-stage atomic Moon rocket based on the German V-2 rocket with added side wings and large landing struts at the base.
+Ernst Fegté modified Bonestell's working design into a slimmer, tapered body without a pair of upper wings and with the four tail fins enlarged to serve as wing-like landing struts instead.
+The concept of an atomic-powered rocket had an earlier history, including in the 1933 novel When Worlds Collide.
+Heinlein had used an atomic-powered rocket in his 1947 juvenile novel Rocket Ship Galileo, with heated zinc as a propellant.
+The Lunas atomic engine used water superheated to steam for thrust, an idea proposed in the 1940s.
+Heinlein's novella version of Destination Moon published in the September 1950 issue of Short Stories magazine explained the rocket's propulsion system: "Thirteen-fifteenths of its mass was water, ready to be flashed into incandescent steam by the atomic pile, to be thrown away at thirty thousand feet per second."
+Such early concepts for nuclear-powered rockets are not considered plausible technologies based on more recent potential nuclear engine designs.